manasvi0109/All-in-one-clock/README.md

 This project is a simple web application that includes various time-related functionalities such as Alarm, Clock, Timer, and Stopwatch.
 The Alarm and Clock functionalities are currently implemented, while the Timer and Stopwatch features are coming soon.

+# You can check live here 👉 https://manasvi0109.github.io/All-in-one-clock/

 ## Features

 - **Alarm:** Set an alarm with hour, minute, and AM/PM options.